azsk/AzTS-docs/MMA Removal Utility/README.md

     -StartExtensionDiscoveryAfterMinutes 60

 # -----------------------------------------------------------------#
 # Example #3: Trigger second step of discovery as soon as possible.
-(Recommneded only when first step of discovery phase is completed.)
+(Recommended only when first step of discovery phase is completed.)
 # -----------------------------------------------------------------#

 Update-AzTSMMARemovalUtilityDiscoveryTrigger `